-Recommended Revenues and Expenditures
+Approved Revenues and Expenditures

-The FY23 appropriation plan recommended by OMB for Harris County's General Fund is \$2,240M, which includes \$2,232M in total revenue and an \$8M transfer in from the Fleet Fund.
-The recommended HCFCD appropriation is \$137M, which includes a \$128M in operating costs, and a \$9M transfer into reserves.
+The FY23 appropriation plan approved by Commissioner Court for Harris County's General Fund is \$2,128M, which includes \$2,140M in total revenue and an \$8M transfer in from the Fleet Fund.
+The difference in the County Auditor's total FEAR resources and planned expense budget is \$461M which will be budgeted under Department 202 as working capital.
+Approximately \$92M of the working capital is assumed to be non-spendable because the FEAR was based on a higher revenue assumption than the NNR rate.

+The approved HCFCD appropriation is \$114M.
 The recommended HCTRA appropriation is \$558M and \$424M of total transfers to the Mobility Fund, Infrastructure Fund, and Roadway Flood Resilience Trust.
 Please see the All Other Funds section of the book for a detailed budget corresponding to the list of transfers out.